anthrax3/empirejs2016/braindump.md

 hospitality is empathy
 Michael at Taco Maria & Chef's lesson of taking time to think “Under Keller, cooks learned the importance of moving slowly.
 If you were moving fast, something was wrong—you hadn’t planned well, you hadn’t been efficient—and your food would suffer.
 To move slowly was the goal, an element of the self-discipline you learned as you became a better cook.”
 Excerpt From: Michael Ruhlman.
 “The Soul of a Chef.” iBooks.

+Treat it like it's yours & one day it will be. –Thomas Keller

+opinions are like a chef's palate. we need to be objective about our opinions bc not everyone has the same taste as we do. be objective. salting things is hard.
+"as a chef you learn to salt to taste... you taste as you go and adjust seasoning, taste and adjust seasoning. eventually it becomes intuition. no one is born with it. you learn from overseasoning. you learn from underseasoning. my role as a chef now is not to provide the tools to measure exactly (to the milligram) i want to create that intuition... i think in that dichotomy they'll know what really great food is."–David Chang

 ***
 “On the way out he stopped to wipe crumbs off a cutting board used by the cheese station to slice bread, and in the parking lot he picked up a cigarette butt.
 “Is the guest going to notice the cigarette butt in the driveway?” he asked me.
 “Consciously, no.” Eric seemed to be in part instructing me and in part playing the role of model French Laundry employee for my benefit.
 He said, “It’s all those unconscious things that make this a beautiful place.”
 But he was no doubt genuine.
 Keller was forever picking up cigarette butts himself.
 And I would warrant that if Keller had seen one of his cooks spot a butt and not pick it up, that cook would thereby have created an insurmountable barrier to advancement in the kitchen.
 Most of these cooks, Keller explained to me, hoped to own their own restaurants one day; if they were good enough for that, they would treat this place as if they were the owners.
 If they didn’t, they would never be successful, he thought, because you can’t spend half a career as someone else’s employee and then suddenly, one day, start thinking like an owner.
 If you wanted to be a great chef and restaurateur, you had to think like an owner and act like the owner from your very first job as prep cook, or you’d never develop the muscles for when the time actually arrived.”Excerpt From: Michael Ruhlman.
 “The Soul of a Chef.” iBooks. ”Excerpt From: Michael Ruhlman. _The Soul of a Chef._ iBooks.